 The Cincinnati Coalition for Physician Wellness

 Recognizing a strong association between physician burnout, emergence of mental illness and physician suicide, the Cincinnati Coalition for Physician Wellness and several of its health system constituents have partnered with the Lindner Center of HOPE to establish the Physician Mental Health Program.
 For more information on joining the Coalition please contact Natalie Peterson.

-The next meeting of the Coalition will be scheduled for either June/July 2021.
+The next meeting of the Coalition will be scheduled for the end of July 2021.
 More information to come soon!

 Physician Mental Health Program

 This private, rapid access service for physicians in need of psychiatric evaluation is available 24/7 for crisis situations in which a physician would need hospital admission.
 It also offers five-day per week outpatient diagnostic assessment and treatment provision or referral.
 A select group of top psychiatrists and psychologists are available on a daily basis.
 For more information see the website or for a confidential appointment (either self-referral or referral by a second party) call 513-536-0311.

 Untreated mental illness among physicians can pose risks to the quality and safety of patient care, prescribing habits, test ordering, risk of malpractice suits, and patient adherence to treatment recommendations.